Business

 Quick Answer

-The four healthcare system models — Beveridge, Bismarck, National Health Insurance, and Uninsured — differ in how care is funded and delivered.
-As of April 27, 2026, the U.S. uniquely uses all four models across different population groups, leaving approximately 28 million Americans relying on out-of-pocket payment.
+The four healthcare system models, Beveridge, Bismarck, National Health Insurance, and Uninsured, differ in how care is funded and delivered.
+The U.S. uniquely uses all four models across different population groups, leaving approximately 28 million Americans relying on out-of-pocket payment.

 The World Health Organization lists the following traits of an effective healthcare system: